lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 ### DON'T:
 - Sound like a corporate blog or Wikipedia
 - Use buzzwords (leverage, synergy, game-changer, revolutionize)
-- Be overly promotional about LolaBot
+- Be overly promotional about BizAI Agent
 - Make vague claims ("many businesses" → "73% of SaaS companies")
 - Write walls of text
 - Use the same title pattern as existing posts